ICSI Frequently Asked Questions:

 How is an ICSI performed?

-Are there risks involved with the ICSI procedure?
+Are there risks related to the ICSI procedure?

 Some studies indicate there may be an increased risk of birth defects associated with artificial insemination in general, and the ICSI procedure, in particular.
 Imprinting defects are a phenomenon in which genes function differently depending on whether specific chromosomes are passed on by the mother or the father.
 There is, however, no consensus, with some researchers believing the level of occurrence of imprinting defects is similar to that experienced through natural pregnancy.